bizzehdee/blog/content/csharp-console-async-main-async-to-the-core.md

 ## C# 7.1

 Now that we have C# 7.1, we get these new possible entry points for a console app.
+You also have the option of having the ```async``` keyword on each of these new entry points.

 ```csharp
 public static Task Main();